Bobcho101/FurniCraft/README.md

 - **Most of the pages got animations**
 - **Good error handling with a component appearing on the top of the screen**
 - **Error handling for empty forms**
-- **I used a provider that gives a context to the routes for the user info!**
+- **I used a provider that gives a context to the routes for the user info**
 - **Every page has a different document title**